ehmicky/merge-error-cause/README.md

 }
 ```

-`error.wrap: true` has the same effect, but works with any parent error type.
+`error.wrap: true` has the same effect, but works with any parent error class.

 ```js
 try {